REIMAGINE STUDENT MINISTRY

 Tips & Tools

 Where do we start?
 Gather a small group of students, adult leaders and parents to form a new youth ministry vision team.
 Begin by assessing all the programs and ministry your youth group has done in the past.
 Rank them based on how God used them in the past.
-Be bold enough to evaluate if something was more business than productive ministry.
+Be bold enough to evaluate if something was more busyness than productive ministry.
 Decide it’s a new day.
 Nothing remains unless there is merit to life transformation.
 Take your time.
 This may not happen in just one meeting.
 Contact older young adults who were once involved.
 Ask how that ministry assisted them in staying involved in church and growing in Christ after graduation.
 Listen as they share what they wish they had known.
 Don’t be afraid to evaluate.

 We grow when Scripture leaves our mind and touches our heart.
 How we treat others from the sound guy to the student on the last pew makes ministry infectious.
 In the past, more energy has been placed on the praise team and the audience than meeting needs of the individual.
 This generation is hungry for relationships, to be heard and to be accepted.
 Real ministry breeds authentic volunteers.
 Be willing to ask what is happening in your ministry that can only be explained by the power of God.